Eligibility Requirements

 Individuals applying by mail or in person must ensure they:

-• Remove all instruction sheets.
+- Remove all instruction sheets.

-• Submit the original of each form along with one copy.
+- Submit the original of each form along with one copy.

-• Provide a self-addressed stamped envelope for return documents.
+- Provide a self-addressed stamped envelope for return documents.

 Step 3 – Review Returned Documents

 The court will send the plaintiff copies of the Verified Complaint, Certification of Confidential Information for Name Change, and Order Fixing Date of Hearing.
-The documents will contain a docket number to identify the case as well as the date and time of the plaintiff’s hearing.

-Step 5 – Notify State
+Step 4 – Notify State

 The plaintiff must send via certified mail (return receipt requested) a copy of the Order Fixing Date of Hearing to the Director of the Division of Criminal Justice no later than 20 days before the hearing.
 Those with pending criminal charges must also include a copy of the Verified Complaint and Certification of Confidential Information for Name Change.

-Step 6 – Proof of Mailing
+Step 5 – Proof of Mailing (if applicable)

-Step 7 – Hearing
+Step 6 – Hearing

-Step 8 – Notify Departments
+Step 7 – Notify Departments

 When the name change is approved, the plaintiff will need to send certified copies (with a raised seal) of the Final Judgement and Final Judgement Addendum to the:

-• Registrar of Vital Statistics in the state where the plaintiff was born.
+- Registrar of Vital Statistics in the state where the plaintiff was born.

 Individuals can request certified copies of the documents via the Judiciary Electronic Document Submission (JEDS).